Creating and Using QR Codes

 Downloading Your QR Code

-3. Choose your format: SVG (for print — infinitely scalable), PNG (for digital use), or JPEG (for broad compatibility).
+Find your QR code in the QR Codes list.
+Click Download.
+Choose your format: SVG (for print — infinitely scalable), PNG (for digital use), or JPEG (for broad compatibility).

+✔ Always use SVG for print.
 SVG is a vector format — it remains perfectly crisp no matter how large it is printed.
-Use SVG for banners, posters, and business cards.
 Use PNG for websites, email, and social media.

 Was this article helpful?